e-b15/learningai/README.md

 # learningai
 My first major project with Python and a few other languages.
+I originally made this to help students learn with the advantage of AI on their side, but I realized that keeping it in my files was doing nothing good for people.
+So here it is, all public, all for the grabbing.
+This is not the complete code, there are some files I still have, but this should be all the heavy lifting done.